PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 In this exercise, you will:

-* Use the Fairlearn package with Azure Machine Learning to evaluate prediction performance disparity.
+* Use the Fairlearn and raiwidgets packages with Azure Machine Learning to evaluate prediction performance disparity.
 * Use the Fairlearn package with Azure Machine Learning to mitigate unfairness.

 ### Detect and Mitigate Unfairness